tcarland/grafana-kube-stack/README.md

 Grafana - Prometheus Stack Deploy
 =================================

+Created 2025.05.05 by Timothy C. Arland <tcarland@gmail.com>

 Steps for customizing and deploying the Grafana Ecosystem, including the Mimir, Prometheus, Tempo, Loki and Grafana.

-Created 2025.05.05 by Timothy C. Arland <tcarland@gmail.com>
+This repository serves as a means for handling various secrets and configuration requirements to automate *helm* values generation.
+Given the flexible pattern of handling various environment configurations with *kustomize*, the project uses the `--enable-helm` functionality of *kustomize* to manage the various configs.

 # Components